-You are welcome to change tutors at any time.
+You are welcome to change tutors at any time; just let Hanna know, and she will assist you with this process.
 It would be polite to inform your current tutor that you will not need their assistance in the future.
-We provide numerous tutors so that you are more likely to find someone with whom you can work successfully.

 Tutors will help you find strategies to succeed in your specific class.
 This may include working on note taking skills, comprehension of basic concepts or key ideas, and organizing materials for the course.

-Your tutor should not assist you with take-home exams or any other assignment for which the instructor has explicitly stated that you should do your own work.
-Grinnell's academic honesty policy lists examples of academically dishonest work you should avoid.
+Your tutor should not assist you with take-home exams or any other assignment for which the instructor has explicitly stated that you should do independently.
+For examples of academically dishonest work, please Grinnell's academic honesty policy.

-Also, you should avoid discussing with your tutor any issues that do not pertain specifically to the course for which you are tutored (such as homesickness, roommate problems, health issues).
-These concerns are important and should be brought to the attention of a Student Affairs staff member (SA, RLC, Academic Advising Counselor, etc.) Tutors are not trained in personal counseling.
+Avoid discussing with your tutor any personal issues that do not pertain specifically to the course for which you are tutored (such as homesickness, roommate problems, health issues).
+These concerns are important and should be addressed with professional staff in Student Affairs or SHACS.

 Becoming A Tutor